 What type of encryption do you use?

 We make sure that the connection between eeros and the cloud is completely secure using Transport Layer Security (TLS).
-TLS is an industry standard security protocol—the successor to SSL—that ensures privacy between a user’s device and and their device’s connection to the Internet.
+TLS is an industry standard security protocol—the successor to SSL—that ensures privacy between a user’s device and their device’s connection to the Internet.
 It ensures that no third-party can listen to or intercept messages in transit between a server and that device.

 What type of security protocol does the eero mesh use?